DanDreadless/Vault1337/README.md

 ## Project detail
 > Firstly, I would like to shout out the [Viper-Framework](https://github.com/viper-framework) which has been the main inspiration /  motivation for this project.

-> Secondly, I'm still learning so please don't harras me for my poor coding skills!
+> Secondly, I'm still learning so please don't harras me for my poor coding skills! yes, I am asking LLMs for help and so should you!

 > Vault1337 is being built using the Django framework to enable me to create a repository for malware and utilise Python3 to perform static analysis on samples.

-> Currently being developed on Windows but it is likely this will be better suited to run on Linx rather than Windows in order to take advantage of Linux static analysis capabilities
+> Currently being developed on Windows but it is likely this will be better suited to run on Linx rather than Windows in order to take advantage of Linux static analysis capabilities ** Update ** I do have this running nicely on my Raspberry PI 5 with SSD board.

+Documentation is a work in progress but can be found at [Vault1337.com](https://www.vault1337.com)

 ## TODO

 - [ ] Learn Django (ongoing)
+- [ ] Create documentation
 - [x] Create database
 - [x] Create user registration form
 - [x] Create initial templates